deepakbastola/AI_in_Science_and_Medicine/plot_demo/README.md

 # Code Explanation

-The given code is a Python script that uses the Microdot framework to create a web application that generates a scatter plot with a random number of data points and displays it as an SVG image.
+The given code is a Python script that uses the Microdot framework to create a web application that generates a scatter plot with a random number of data points and displays it as an SVG-image.

 Here's a step-by-step explanation of the code: